yast/yast-storage-ng/doc/lvm.md

 - For thin LVs
   - Create: it works.
 The **widgets for defining stripping are disabled and set to the default values**.
     Maybe it would be better to show them disabled but with the pool values.
 Or to not show them at all.
-  - Edit (format/mount): not allowed ("_Is a thin pool.
-It cannot be edited_").
+  - Edit (format/mount): just as a normal LV.
   - Resize: it works.
   - Delete: it works.
-Not it deletes the thin volume and all the associated hidden LVs.
+Note it deletes the thin volume and all the associated hidden LVs.

 ### Cache LV with a Cache Pool